 - Integrity and confidentiality (security).

-We are a public funded body as defined in the Data Protection Act and this gives us certain rights to use your information and process your data because it is necessary for the performance of a task carried out in the public interest or in relation to our official tasks set out in law such as providing Innovate UK EDGE services, internationalisation, and promote innovation and improve the quality of life in the UK.
+We are a public funded body as defined in the Data Protection Act and this gives us certain rights to use your information and process your data because it is necessary for the performance of a task carried out in the public interest or in relation to our official tasks set out in law such as providing Innovate UK Business Growth services, internationalisation, and promote innovation and improve the quality of life in the UK.

 If we are not processing your data for an official public task or function we may still be able to process your data because it is necessary for a contract with you or it is necessary for our legitimate interests.
 If we cannot process your data for another reason and consent is required, we will obtain your consent to use the information that you provide to us including where we request to share your information.